 The first few sections of the form concern the applicant‘s biographical information, residence history, and parents.
 The most common mistake is to not list all other names used, including names that appear on criminal records, names from prior marriages, and nicknames that other people know the person by.

 Applicants should also be aware that the eligibility questions in Part 1 do not list all of the potential ways of qualifying for naturalization or citizenship.
 Congress has created more generous criteria for persons who have served honorably in the U.S. military and for other favored groups.

 Employment, Travel, Marriages & Children

-The questions on pages 6 through 11 of the N-400 may not seem significant, but it is surprising how many applicants end up in trouble because of them.
+The employment, travel, and marriage questions may not seem important, but it is surprising how many applicants end up in trouble because of them.
 In particular, answers to the marital or employment questions can cast doubt on whether the applicant was honest in the permanent residence application filed years earlier.
 Common marriage issues include: not disclosing an earlier marriage, bigamy (being married to 2 people at the same time), divorce from a U.S. citizen petitioner shortly after obtaining permanent resident status, and re-marriage of a prior spouse.
 The parentage of the applicant‘s children may also raise questions about whether a marriage was genuine.